Asteroids (video game): Hardware

+The Asteroids arcade cabinet uses a vector monitor.

-Asteroids was implemented on hardware developed by Allen and is a vector game, in which the graphics are composed of lines drawn on a vector monitor.
+Asteroids was implemented on hardware developed by Allen, in which the graphics are composed of lines drawn on a vector monitor.
 Rains initially wanted the game done in raster graphics, but Logg, experienced in vector graphics, suggested an XY monitor because the high image quality would permit precise aiming.
 The hardware is chiefly a MOS 6502 executing the game program, and QuadraScan, a high-resolution vector graphics processor developed by Atari and referred to as an "XY display system" and the "Digital Vector Generator (DVG)".

 The original design concepts for QuadraScan came out of Cyan Engineering, Atari's off-campus research lab in Grass Valley, California, in 1978.
 Cyan gave it to Wendi Allen, who finished the design and first used it for Lunar Lander.
 Logg received Allen's modified board with five buttons, 13 sound effects, and additional RAM, and he used it to develop Asteroids.
 The size of the board was 4 by 4 inches, and it was "linked up" to a monitor.